 8. Get Your Site Loading In Under 1s

-One of the best ways to promote SiteGround is to get your website loading super fast and showcase your reports in tools like GTmetrix, Pingdom, and Page Speed Insights.
+One of the best ways to promote SiteGround is to get your website loading super fast and showcase your reports in tools like Pingdom, Pingdom, and Page Speed Insights.
 If you’re using WordPress I have been working with the same developer for 5 years who I found on freelancer.com and helped me optimize my site to load in under 1s.
 You can view my WordPress speed guide if you want to do this yourself but my developer is $25/hour and has a perfect 5 star review on his profile.
-You can email him at [email protected].
+You can email him at email@example.com.
 If you’re NOT using WordPress you can still use freelancer.com to find a developer who can help you do this.

 9. SiteGround Keywords (For SEO)